heywoodlh/urlscan-py/README.md

 ### Retrieve the scan results:

-`./urlscan.py retrieve --uuid UUID`
+`urlscan retrieve --uuid UUID`

 This will print the scan with the associated UUID to STDOUT.
 The `--uuid` flag can accept more than one UUID at a time.

 #### Save retrieved results to specific directory:

-`./urlscan.py retrieve --uuid UUID --dir DIRECTORY`
+`urlscan retrieve --uuid UUID --dir DIRECTORY`

-By default, scans will be saved to the directory `~/.urlscan/saved_scans`.
+By default, scans will be saved to the directory `.urlscasaved_scans`.
 Change this by using the `--dir` flag and specifying a different directory.

 #### Save screenshot file:

-`./urlscan.py retrieve --uuid UUID --png`
+`urlscan retrieve --uuid UUID --png`

-The downloaded screenshot png will be stored in the default `--dir` directory which is `~/.urlscan/saved_scans`.
+The downloaded screenshot png will be stored in the default `--dir` directory which is `.urlscasaved_scans`.
 Specify a different `--dir` location to save the png to another directory.

 #### Save dom file:

-`./urlscan.py retrieve --uuid UUID --dom`
+`urlscan retrieve --uuid UUID --dom`

-The downloaded dom file will be stored in the default `--dir` directory which is `~/.urlscan/saved_scans`.
+The downloaded dom file will be stored in the default `--dir` directory which is `.urlscasaved_scans`.
 Specify a different `--dir` location to save the dom file to another directory.

 #### Retrieve command help:

 ```
-./urlscan.py retrieve --help
+urlscan retrieve --help

-usage: urlscan.py retrieve [-h] --uuid UUID [UUID ...] [--db FILE] [--api KEY]
+usage: urlscan retrieve [-h] --uuid UUID [UUID ...] [--db FILE] [--api KEY]
                            [-d DIRECTORY] [--dom] [--png] [-q]
 optional arguments:
   -h, --help            show this help message and exit